If you suffered serious injuries caused by a defective product, you may have the legal right to recover compensation for your damages.

 Your attorney can advise you about the time within which you must take action or potentially lose your right to pursue a lawsuit.

-Filing an Alabama Defective Product Injury Claim
+Filing an Alabama Defective Product Injury Claim in Birmingham

 In most cases, product liability attorneys can pursue your claim directly with the at-fault party’s insurance carrier.

 An experienced personal injury lawyer understands the complex federal laws and Alabama statutes that govern consumer protection.

 Your attorney will also understand the intricacies of investigating your case and gathering evidence to support your claim.

 - Witness statements,

 After assembling evidence and building your case, your lawyer will negotiate with the insurance company to arrive at a fair settlement.

 This helps get you the resources you need as quickly as possible.

 However, if the insurer does not make a fair settlement offer, your attorney can move forward with a civil lawsuit.